Acronis raises $250M at a $2.5B+ valuation to double down on cyber protection services – TechCrunch

-As cybersecurity continues to grow in profile amid an increasingly complex and dangerous landscape of malicious activity, a cyber security vendor that specializes in “all-in-one” services covering the many aspects of security IT has closed a big round of funding to grow.
+As cybersecurity continues to grow in profile amid an increasingly complex and dangerous landscape of malicious activity, a cybersecurity vendor that specializes in “all-in-one” services covering the many aspects of security IT has closed a big round of funding.

 Acronis has raised $250 million in equity, and co-founder and CEO Serguei Beloussov said in an interview the company plans to use the financing both to grow organically, as well as for acquisitions to bring more “proactive” technology into its portfolio.
 The funding is being led by CVC and values Acronis at over $2.5 billion.

-Originally a spinoff from the parent company of virtualization giant Parallels, Acronis initially made its name in data recovery and backup but has over time, and to better differentiate itself from competitors like Commvault, Veeam and Barracuda (among others), it has expanded to provide an all-in-one package of services to include continuous data protection, patch management, anti-malware protection and more.
+Originally a spinoff from the parent company of virtualization giant Parallels, Acronis initially made its name in data recovery and backup, but has, over time, and to better differentiate itself from competitors like Commvault, Veeam and Barracuda (among others), expanded to provide an all-in-one package of services to include continuous data protection, patch management, anti-malware protection and more.

 Integrating with a range of popular enterprise software packages and platforms and service providers, its business is now profitable, with some 10,000 managed service providers and 500,000 businesses (SMBs and bigger) among its customers.